A River

 In-Depth Analysis of “A River”

-The line “The poets only sang of the floods” is the poem’s central critique.
-Ramanujan does not condemn poetry itself, but points out its limitations.
-The poets focus on the spectacle of the floods—the rising water, the destruction—while ignoring the individual tragedies that occur within that spectacle.
-The loss of the pregnant woman is particularly poignant because it is presented as almost an afterthought, a detail glossed over in the broader narrative of the flood.
-This deliberate omission highlights the tendency of art to romanticize suffering and to prioritize aesthetic beauty over human empathy.
-The poem forces us to ask: who gets to tell the story, and whose story is left untold?
+A pivotal line in the poem, “The poets only sang of the floods,” introduces the poem’s central critique.
+Ramanujan does not condemn poetry itself, but rather points out a common limitation in how stories are told.
+The traditional poets focus on the grand spectacle of the floods, the rising water, and the widespread destruction, while seemingly ignoring the individual tragedies that occur within that larger event.
+The loss of the pregnant woman is presented almost as an afterthought, a detail easily overlooked in the broader narrative of the flood’s power.
+This deliberate omission highlights a tendency in art to romanticize or glorify natural events, sometimes at the expense of human empathy.
+The poem compels readers to ask: whose stories are told, and whose are left unheard?

-The repeated mention of the pregnant woman emphasizes her symbolic importance.
-She represents not only individual loss but also the potential for future life cut short.
-The fact that she is expecting twins—“kicking at blank walls even before birth”—adds another layer of tragedy.
-The image of the unborn children “kicking at blank walls” is particularly haunting, suggesting futility and the loss of hope.
-It is a stark reminder that the flood’s consequences extend beyond immediate devastation and impact future generations.
+The repeated mention of the pregnant woman underscores her immense symbolic importance within the poem.
+She represents not only an individual life lost but also the tragic cutting short of future potential.
+The detail that she is expecting twins, “kicking at blank walls even before birth,” adds an extra layer of profound tragedy.
+The image of unborn children “kicking at blank walls” is particularly haunting, suggesting a sense of futility and the complete eradication of hope.
+This serves as a stark reminder that the consequences of the flood extend far beyond immediate devastation, impacting future generations and the very essence of life itself.

 Poetic Devices in “A River”